zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Hugo: And what is all this metal for?

-Shawna: I’m adding some grillwork for the back of t he chairs.
+Shawna: I’m adding some grillwork for the back of the chairs.
 I don’t usually do metalwork, but I’m keeping it simple.

 Hugo: This doesn’t look simple.
 These pieces have b een welded together, and is that used for soldering?